Remembering Kristallnacht: New Work from Broken Glass

 ABOUT THE EVENT

-This fall, Sonoran Glass School, in collaboration with Tucson’s Holocaust History Center and The Tucson Jewish Community Center (The Tucson J), will present free, values-based experiential programming to commemorate the 80 years that have passed since Kristallnacht.
+This fall, Sonoran Glass School, in collaboration with Tucson’s Holocaust History Center, The Tucson Jewish Community Center (The Tucson J), and Jewish Family & Children’s Services, will present free, values-based experiential programming to commemorate the 80 years that have passed since Kristallnacht.
 Remembering Kristallnacht: New Work from Broken Glass will offer students and community members a special opportunity to participate in a public arts exhibition with cultural and historical impact.